$q$-Hodge complexes and refined $\operatorname{TC}^-$: Introduction

-In \cref{sec:RefinedTC-}, we compute $\pi_*\TCref((\ku\otimes\IQ)/\ku)$ and $\pi_*\TCref((\KU\otimes\IQ)/\KU)$.
-In \cref{subsec:THHrefQ} we explain how, in general, the computation of $\THHref((k\otimes\IQ)/k)$ reduces to a computation of $\THH((k\otimes\IS/p^\alpha)/k)$.
-In \cref{subsec:RefinedTC-} we do the computation for $k=\ku$ and $k=\KU$.
-Finally, in \cref{sec:Overconvergent}, we make the $q$-Hodge filtration on $\qdeRham_{(\IZ/p^\alpha)/\IZ_p}$ explicit enough to derive the simpler descriptions of \cref{thm:OverconvergentNeighbourhood,thm:OverconvergentNeighbourhoodEquivariant}. \end{numpar} \begin{numpar}[Notation and conventions.]
-Throughout the article, we'll use the following notation and conventions: \begin{alphanumerate} \item \textbf{$\infty$-categories.} We freely use the language of $\infty$-categories.
-We let $\Sp$ denote the $\infty$-category of spectra.
+\begin{numpar}[Notation and conventions.]
+Throughout the article, we freely use the language of $\infty$-categories and we'll adopt the following conventions: \begin{alphanumerate} \item \textbf{Stable $\boldsymbol\infty$-categories.} We let $\Sp$ denote the $\infty$-category of spectra.
 For an ordinary ring $R$, we let $\Dd(R)$ denote the derived $\infty$-category of $R$.
 We often implicitly regard objects of $\Dd(R)$ as spectra via the Eilenberg--MacLane functor $\H$, but we'll always suppress this functor in our notation.
 For a stable $\infty$-category $\Cc$, we let $\Hom_\Cc(-,-)$ denote the mapping spectra in $\Cc$.
 The shift functor and its inverse will always be denoted by $\Sigma$ and $\Sigma^{-1}$ (even for $\Dd(R)$), to avoid confusion with shifts in graded or filtered objects.

-\item \textbf{Symmetric monoidal $\infty$-categories.} If no confusion can occur, we denote the tensor unit by $\IUnit$ and the tensor product by $\otimes$.
+\item \textbf{Symmetric monoidal $\boldsymbol\infty$-categories.} If no confusion can occur, we denote the tensor unit by $\IUnit$ and the tensor product by $\otimes$.
 If $\Cc$ is symmetric monoidal, we let $\Alg(\Cc)$ and $\CAlg(\Cc)$ denote the $\infty$-categories of $\IE_1$-algebras and $\IE_\infty$-algebras in $\Cc$, respectively.

 Whenever we consider a symmetric monoidal $\infty$-category $\Cc$ which is stable or presentable, we always implicitly assume that the tensor product commutes with finite colimits or arbitrary colimits, respectively.
 In the presentable case, we let $\Hhom_\Cc(-,-)$ denote the \emph{internal Hom} in $\Cc$ and $X^\vee\coloneqq \Hhom_\Cc(X,\IUnit)$ the \emph{dual} of an object $X \in \Cc$.